rob2d/thanos_slack_files/README.md

 thanos
 ```

-You will then get a notice in your slack channel telling you that your app is Thanos'ing, along with what file is being deleted every 10 seconds.
+You will then get a notice in your slack channel telling you that your app is Thanos'ing, along with what file is being deleted.

-Note that it is handled this way as Slack's API does not allow multiple deletions with one request while also rate-limiting to prevent thrashing of their servers.
+By default, every file deletion will occur every 10 seconds.
+This can be adjusted using the environment file's `DELETION_INTERVAL` param (or like any other env variable depending on your OS).
+It is handled this way because Slack's API does not allow multiple deletions with one request while also rate-limiting to prevent thrashing of their servers.

 ## Contributing ##